erinleecrocker/daily-planner/README.md

 <img width="581" alt="Screen Shot 2020-09-12 at 11 20 18 PM" src="https://user-images.githubusercontent.com/69767328/93009646-7efeb800-f551-11ea-953f-200fe423a518.png">

-From there I used JSON.stringify to store my object in the browser, and JSON.parse to return it to an object and use it to update the information being displayed.
+From there I used JSON.stringify to store the array of objects in the browser, and JSON.parse to return it to the array to object form and use it to update the information being displayed.

 The color coded times are based on military time so i was able to use the current time (given by moment.js) and create an if then statment for = to current time < current time or > current time.